Accra Sports Stadium disaster

-The Accra Sport Stadium disaster occurred at the Ohene Djan Stadium in Accra, Ghana, on 9 May 2001.
+A stampede occurred at the Ohene Djan Stadium in Accra, Ghana, on 9 May 2001.
 It killed 126 people, making it the worst stadium disaster to have ever taken place in Africa.
-It is also the third-deadliest disaster in the history of association football behind the Estadio Nacional and Kanjuruhan Stadium disasters.
+It is also the second-deadliest disaster in the history of association football behind the Estadio Nacional disaster.

 Event

 Ghana's two most successful football teams, Accra Hearts of Oak and Asante Kotoko, played a match at Hearts of Oak's home turf, the Accra Sports Stadium, on 9 May 2001.
 Anticipating crowd disturbances, authorities had implemented extra security measures—including stationing riot-control police officers at the stadium.
-Accra scored two late goals, and a referee called 2–1 Accra, resulting in disappointed Kotoko fans throwing plastic seats and bottles onto the pitch.
+Accra scored two late goals, and a referee called 2–1 Accra, resulting in some Kotoko fans throwing plastic seats and bottles onto the pitch.

 Police present at scene responded by firing tear gas shells into the crowd.
 A panic and stampede ensued as fans tried to flee the irritant fumes.
 Many of the arena's gates had been locked and the stadium's compromised design left a bottleneck, with fewer exits than originally planned.
 The Ghana Institute of Architects called the stadium a "death trap".
 After the hour-long ordeal, it was found that 116 deaths resulted from compressive asphyxia and 10 fans died from trauma.

 A fan, Abdul Mohammed, had passed out from the tear gas and was moved to a morgue, presumed dead.
 He regained consciousness after someone stepped on his foot, narrowly missing being buried alive.

 Reports claim that medical staff had left the stadium before the tragedy ensued, as it took place near the end of the match.
 Some gates were locked, preventing escape.

 In an interview with BBC News, the deputy Minister of Youth and Sports, Joe Aggrey, described the event as a devastating one with piles of bodies on the floors of the stadium.